 There is no faster way of selling.
 The process can take as little as four weeks from instructing us through to an exchange of contract.
 You will likely bank the proceeds of your sale within 8-10 weeks from going to the market.

 Auction gives you a greater likelihood of selling your property than by private treaty.
 In recent years Auction House has sold around 75% - 80% of the lots offered.
 If you need a certain sale you really should consider the auction route.

 When the hammer comes down you have exchanged contracts, your buyer is legally committed and can't change his mind.
-You will be so much better off than with an estates agent's sale where one third or more collapse after they have been agreed.
+You will be so much better off than with an estate agent's sale where one third or more collapse after they have been agreed.

 Your property will be advertised intensively in the local press and proactively sent out to a targeted database of local, regional and national buyers.
 Your property will be featured in our high quality catalogues which are mailed and emailed to thousands of interested buyers and extensively promoted on the web.

 We set up special viewing days for your property.
 Each is hosted by a member of our auctions team who talk knowledgably about the potential that your property offers, and answer all manner of questions from prospective buyers.
 It is by talking with these viewers that we judge and develop their interest, and help guide you in setting the right Reserve Price.

 Our aim is to generate interest from two or more prospective buyers and to encourage them to bid against each other in the auction room.
 The process of competitive bidding helps your property to achieve 'best price' on the day.
 Sometimes buyers are so anxious to acquire a property that they will put in a very strong pre-auction offer - if in our view that figure is unlikely to be reached or surpassed in the Auction Room, we will recommend its acceptance under auction rules, and with a condition that contracts are exchanged in advance of Auction Day.